sitecorelabs/sitecore-xmcloud-components-layout-container/README.md

-# Layout container component for Sitecore XM Cloud
+# Layout Container Component for Sitecore XM Cloud

-Steps to add the Layout Container Component to your repository
+Steps to add the Layout Container Component to your XMCloud project
 1. Clone the repository

     Begin by cloning the following repository: